ALL ABOUT SEAFORD:

 ALL ABOUT LAUREL:

-Holiday Craft & Chicken Salad Sale The Laurel Fire Department Auxiliary will hold a Holiday Craft Sale & Chicken Salad Sale from 9 a.m. to 2 p.m. on Saturday, Nov.
-15. All proceeds benefit the auxiliary.
+Craft, Vendor, Chicken Salad Sale The Laurel Fire Department Auxiliary will hold a Spring Craft, Vendor, Chicken Salad Sale on Saturday, April 18 from 9 a.m. to 2 p.m. at the Laurel Fire Dept., 205 W. 10th St., Laurel.
 Breakfast, lunch and chicken salad will be available for purchase.
-Reserve your table for $10.
-Each additional table is $5.
-For reservations and more information, call Denise Steele at 228-4480 or email@example.com.
+To participate, the first table is $10 and each additional table is $5.
+Payment must be received by April 1, to reserve your space.
+Space is limited.
+For reservations, contact Denise Steele at 228-4480 or firstname.lastname@example.org.

 Relay for Life fundraiser Laureate Epsilon Chapter, Beta Sigma Phi sorority, is holding an ongoing fundraiser at Laurel Pizzaria to benefit Relay for Life.
 This event takes place on the third Tuesday of each month from 5 to 8 p.m.
 Laureate Epsilon will receive 10% of the check to benefit Relay For Life.
 For more information, call 228-5800.